Zachary Taylor Biography

 In September, Taylor’s successor, President Millard Fillmore, signed a series of Congressional bills collectively known as the Compromise of 1850.
 The combined legislation fashioned the mutual accord that Taylor had opposed.
 Moderates across the country celebrated the legislation, believing that it had saved the Union.
 Fillmore proclaimed a “final settlement” to the sectional differences that plagued the nation.
 Extremists on both sides of the sectional issues were not so easily convinced.
 Free Soil Senator Salmon P. Chase of Ohio could have been speaking for both sides when he guardedly observed “the question of slavery in the territories has been avoided.
 It has not been settled.”
 Occurrences a decade later proved Chase correct when the nation descended into civil war.

-Following Taylor’s death, his remains were temporarily interred in the Public Vault of the Congressional Cemetery in the nation’s capital from July 13, 1850 to October 25, 1850.
-Authorities then transported Taylor’s body to Kentucky, where it was buried on the grounds of his estate near Louisville.
+Following Taylor’s death, his remains were temporarily interred in the Public Vault of the Congressional Cemetery in the nation’s capital from July 13, 1850, to October 25, 1850.
+Authorities then transported Taylor’s body to Kentucky, where it was buried in the Zachary Taylor National Cemetery on the grounds of Taylor’s estate, Springfield, near Louisville.

 Suspicions about the cause and suddenness of Taylor’s death persisted for nearly a century and a half.
 In 1991, Dr. Clara Rising convinced Taylor’s descendants to authorize an exhumation of the president’s body to determine if he had possibly been poisoned by arsenic.
 Tests performed on hair and fingernail specimens recovered from Taylor’s body showed only normal amounts of the element found.
 Although someone could have used some other untraceable poison to murder Taylor, there is no hard evidence to support such speculation.
 Currently, the most warranted explanation is that Taylor died of food poisoning.